Instalab

 For pregnancy, a positive screen for a high-risk antibody (anti-D, anti-K, anti-c, anti-E) triggers a structured surveillance pathway.
 This typically includes serial antibody titers, fetal blood type determination (now often possible through a simple maternal blood draw that detects traces of the baby's DNA circulating in the mother's bloodstream), and Doppler ultrasound monitoring of fetal blood flow to detect anemia early.
 A maternal-fetal medicine specialist should be involved.
 With modern management, including routine antibody screening, national guidelines, and centralized fetal therapy centers, severe fetal anemia from alloimmunization has become far less common than it was decades ago.

-RBC Antibody Screen is best interpreted alongside these tests.
+RBC Antibody Screen is included in these pre-built panels.